aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 - **AddFNC1GroupSeparator()** method - Adds Group Separator (GS - '\u001D') to the extended codetext items.
 - **GetExtendedCodetext()** method - generates extended codetext from generation items list.
 ### **Use multi ECI Mode in Extended Mode**
-Instantiate a QrExtCodetextBuilder class object, call AddECICodetext method multiple times to add code text with extended channel identifier and then call AddPlainCodetext method to add plain code text to the extended code text items.
+Instantiate a QrExtCodetextBuilder class object, call the AddECICodetext method multiple times to add code text with extended channel identifier and then call the AddPlainCodetext method to add plain code text to the extended code text items.
-#### **C#**

 {{< gist "aspose-com-gists" "19ae78b7730b34bc9f7a146a61e496ea" "Examples-CPP-CreateAndManageTwoDBarcodes-MultiECIModeInExtendedMode-MultiECIModeInExtendedMode.cpp" >}}

 MicroQR cannot support ECI and FNC1 modes.
 In this way, if you want to generate MicroQR code you must use current modes of QREncodeMode: Auto, Bytes, Utf8BOM, and Utf16BEBOM.